 How is RFF organized?

 RFF is located in Washington, DC, and the breadth of our geographic reach encompasses programs around the world.
 First and foremost, RFF is a community of scholars who care about impact, where there is unparalleled opportunity to do research and analysis in environmental economics that has real world applications for decisionmaking.
 Our work is highly collaborative, with many of our researchers coauthoring academic articles and other research publications.

 RFF’s research staff work on diverse, interconnected research topics, maintaining a strong emphasis on the most pressing environmental, energy, and natural resource concerns of our time.

 How is RFF’s research agenda established?

-RFF’s research agenda is established through its two programs.
-Each year the program vice presidents lead processes with the researchers to set research, outreach, and fundraising priorities for the coming year.
+Each year, research program leadership guides processes with the researchers to set research, outreach, and fundraising priorities for the coming year.
 These processes are collaborative and require the involvement and input of all research staff, as well as RFF’s communications and development teams.
 In addition, individuals at all levels of experience are actively encouraged to initiate and develop creative ideas for research projects.
 RFF’s research agenda must ultimately address RFF’s mission and attract external interest and support.
 Given the substantial, continuing policy interest in the issues RFF addresses, this approach has succeeded over many decades.